vinceimbat/vinceimbat/content/How to articulate purpose.md

 sr-ease: 224
 ---

-There are [[Benefits of articulating your purpose]], but how a [[thoughts/purpose]] is articulated determines how it is pursued and acted upon.
+There are [[Benefits of articulating your purpose]], but how a [[purpose]] is articulated determines how it is pursued and acted upon.

 There are two ways of articulating purpose:
 1. [[End state]]